This website uses cookies for anonymised analytics and for account authentication. See our privacy and cookies policies for more information.

 New charity law in Scotland

 New regulation for charities is coming in Scotland.
-Find out what the changes are, what they mean for you, and how SCVO have been involved in influencing.
+Find out what the changes are, what they mean for you, and how SCVO has been involved in influencing.

 The Charities (Regulation and Administration) (Scotland) Act 2023 is a new piece of legislation that builds on existing charity law in Scotland.
-Parts of the new Act came into force in April 2024, and parts of the Act aren't in force yet.
-It's an update of the Charities and Trustee Investment (Scotland) Act 2005.
+The first changes took effect in April 2024, with more to come in mid 2025.
+The new legislation modifies the Charities and Trustee Investment (Scotland) Act 2005.

-We'll talk you through how to find out more, and describe some of the changes that are have already taken place and are likely to in the future, and what they might mean for your organisation.
+We'll talk you through how to find out more, and describe some of the changes and what they will mean for your organisation.
 We'll also outline how SCVO has been involved in influencing this new law, and what we've asked for.

 You can read our full response for more information.